jhonatan-lopes/jhonatan-lopes/README.md

 # Hello, there!

 My name is Jhonatan Lopes and I'm a mechanical engineer/scientist/programmer.
 I'm from Brazil, currently working in the UK for the Department of Engineering Science at the University of Oxford.
 I'm interested in the intersection between mechanical engineering and software — algorithms, computational mechanics, numerical methods, data visualisation.
 I'm also interested in design problems that can put theoretical data into practice.
-You can find me on my website [my website](https://drjplopes.com) or on [Linkedin](https://www.linkedin.com/in/jhonatan-dapontelopes).
+You can find me on [my website](https://drjplopes.com) or on [Linkedin](https://www.linkedin.com/in/jhonatan-dapontelopes).

 ## 🔧 Technologies & Tools